The Adventure of UnBoxing

 I am so excited to share with you my newest adventure – UnBox Your Kitchen.

 I am a certified Integrative Nutrition Health Coach.
-I transformed my coaching practice to be the foundation of Elements For A Healthier Life Magazine.
+I transformed my coaching practice to be the foundation of Elements For A Healthier Life Magazine (access archive).
 As the Founder and Publisher of this digital health and wellness magazine, I provide a forum for people to share their personal stories, professional insights and healthy eating options.
 When I’m not working on the monthly magazine, I am a virtual assistant, health coach, author, grandmother to three young boys, and sassy redhead.

 Unknowingly, the UnBox Your Kitchen adventure has been incubating for years.
 I was motivated to become a health coach for two reasons.
 First – I wanted to understand why I was developing food allergies at an alarming rate and how I could help others living with similar issues.
 Secondly, I was astounded at the number of people who had no idea how to prepare what I consider a healthy meal.
 Health coaching comes easily, as I possess a natural gift for teaching; I work to meet folks where they are, moving at their pace.
 I am a Jackie-of-many-trades and love to assist people with things such as maneuvering through a WordPress dashboard, making homemade brownies or cooking Thanksgiving dinner.